raff/pygor/README.md

 # pygor
 Python to Go Regurgitator

+    Dr. Frederick Frankenstein: You must be Igor. [he pronounces it ee-gor.]
+    Igor: No, it's pronounced "eye-gor."

 A Python 3 to Go transpiler, with many things to be desired.

 ## installation